verifyas/woocommerce/README.md

 ![WooCommerce and Verify](/assets/images/woo-plus-verify.png)

+> **Update:** Following [our recent announcement](https://medium.com/verifyas/the-verify-master-plan-part-1-839083d1447b), we will be pushing updates to the demo and our various plugins to include support for fiat payments.
+Expect details in our upcoming alpha release!

 ## About

 ### Verify
 Verify is a reputation protocol that tracks the transaction history of participants (buyers, sellers) and unlocks benefits for those with good reputation.

 ### WooCommerce
 WooCommerce is the most popular eCommerce platform on the web.
 With 35 million+ downloads, WooCommerce powers almost one-third of all online stores.

 ## Getting Started